 READ TIM'S EMAIL

-Dear Centenary family,
+Dear Centenary friends,

 Love God.
 Love Others.
-Love yourself.
+Love Yourself.
 Serve.